 As a company grows, downsizes and changes in other ways, accounting processes don't always have a way to keep up.
 Disparate systems across business units, an overall lack of documentation and employee attrition all contribute to inefficient accounting and messy bookkeeping.
 Allowing a reputable third party to take the reins means that a system for universal documentation is built in, so streamlined, efficient processes become a byproduct of the relationship.

-FAO Term to know: 1-to-1 Resource Allocation
+Finance and Accounting Outsourcing (FAO) Term to know: 1-to-1 Resource Allocation

 1-to-1 resource allocation – as opposed to fractional resource allocation -- is a reputable provider practice that assigns a single qualified full-time employee (FTE) to fill a client need.
 In 1-to-1, FTEs function as remote team members, working exclusively with a single client, reducing continuity errors and facilitating direct communication.